 It is an indicator of damage or injury along the corticospinal tract.

-Of all the neurologists whose name is commemorated in everyday use, Babinski’s may not surpass Romberg in frequency, but rather overshadows all of his dramatic impact and clinical implication.
+Of all the neurologists whose name is commemorated in everyday use, Babinski’s may not surpass Romberg in frequency but somewhat overshadows his dramatic impact and clinical implication.

 Wartenberg was said to have evoked his name by rejecting the engagement with an emotional “By the great Babinski, no!”
 The sign is generally attributed to a lesion of the pyramidal tract